 Prince Edward Island

-Map of Environment Canada's Protected Areas in Prince Edward Island
+Map of Environment and Climate Change Canada's Protected Areas in Prince Edward Island

 Long description for the Map

-Map showing Environment Canada’s only protected areas in Prince Edward Island, a Migratory Bird Sanctuary (MBS).
+Map showing Environment and Climate Change Canada's only protected areas in Prince Edward Island, one Migratory Bird Sanctuary (MBS).

 Migratory Bird Sanctuaries